 the permission to create and view Confluence content for the project, create personal and global spaces

-JIRA Service Desk uses this group to manage license allocation.
-Users in this group count towards the JIRA Service Desk license.
+Jira Service Desk uses this group to manage license allocation.
+Users in this group count towards the Jira Service Desk license.

 In addition to these groups, there are two default groups that are used by Atlassian support staff.
 You can't edit these groups or add users to them:

 The 'sysadmin' user from these groups can log into your site to provide support to you and to perform certain system maintenance tasks.
-This user automatically has full application access but does not count towards your license limit, no matter which groups it is placed in.
+This user automatically has full product access but does not count towards your license limit, no matter which groups it is placed in.

 The account is only used by Atlassian.
 You may notice logins by this user even without having raised a support request.
 This is because certain types of system maintenance involve our automated systems performing tasks using this account.